mrudangmehta/WSN-Clustering/README.md

 9. A GUI-based WSN simulator has been implemented in Python.
 10. Open-source code has been shared with researchers for further use.

+The algorithm assumes all nodes are localized as suggested in https://github.com/hsmazumdar/WSN_Localizer/tree/main using received signal strength from nearest nodes.
+Based on this localization data, each node executes the proposed three-pass algorithm to construct a comprehensive clustering map of all nodes in the network.
+(1) In the first pass, an estimation is made for the desired number of clusters based on the total number of nodes and the average number of nodes within the transmission range of each node.
+(2) The second pass involves iterative clustering using nearest node grouping and furthest node selection as the subsequent cluster head.
+(3) Finally, in the third pass, clustering is optimized by regrouping nodes based on the total paths between cluster heads and their member nodes.

+Notably, the proposed algorithm incorporates a dynamic cluster head selection mechanism that takes into account factors such as residual energy, communication range, and connectivity with other nodes.
+This adaptive mechanism enables the algorithm to accommodate changes in node characteristics and network conditions, thereby ensuring efficient and well-balanced cluster formation.

 ## Algorithm